Nerdmaster/terminal/README.md

 This is a highly modified mini-fork of https://github.com/golang/crypto to create a more standalone terminal reader that gives more power to the app, adds more recognized key sequences, and leaves the output to the app.
-For a simple terminal interface, use what's built into the crypto package.
-This is for applications that need more direct control or handling of weird key sequences.

 [See the godoc documentation](https://godoc.org/github.com/Nerdmaster/terminal) for complete API docs.